 Encephalitis - West Nile; Meningitis - West Nile

-West Nile virus is a viral disease spread by mosquitoes.
+West Nile virus causes a viral disease and is spread by mosquitoes.
 The condition ranges from mild to severe.

 West Nile virus was first identified in 1937 in Uganda in eastern Africa.
 It was first discovered in the United States in the summer of 1999 in New York.
 Since then, the virus has spread throughout the US.